modxcms/fred/docs/themer/options/settings.md

 Set to `true` to cause XHR requests to render the Element through both the Twig and MODX parsers.
 The element also re-renders through both the Twig and MODX parser when you change element settings.
 This means you can have dynamic content that references other pages within a Fred page using MODX Snippets.
 Default: `false`.

+### cacheOutput

+This will cache output of an element to static HTML when set to `true` and when the previous `remote` global setting is also set to `true`.

 ### mediaSource

 Name of the Media Source to use for Finder.
 Multiple Names can be passed separated by comma `,`.